christopherhjung/c-compiler/lib/googletest/googlemock/docs/cook_book.md

 value), so the next time around, there’s no value to move from -- you’ll get a run-time error that `Return(ByMove(...))` can only be run once.

-If you need your mock method to do more than just moving a pre-defined value, remember that you can always use a lambda or a callable object, which can do pretty much anything you want:
+If you need your mock target to do more than just moving a pre-defined value, remember that you can always use a lambda or a callable object, which can do pretty much anything you want: